wrongpoison/wrongpoison.github.io/_posts/2017-05-6-gone-girl analysis.markdown

 date:   2017-05-6 21:30:13 -0600
 categories: gone girl, movies, strong female protagonist
 ---
+*Gone Girl* is, without a doubt, one of my favorite movies.
+I find the protagonist, Amy, uncomfortably relatable.
+But wait!
+Hear me out before you run off, far away from the crazy woman.
+I think the film draws on themes that are exceptionally relevant to human identity, regardless of our individual capacities for violence.

 >Nick never loved me.
 He loved a girl who doesn't exist.
 A girl I was pretending to be.
 The Cool Girl.
 Men always use that as the defining compliment, right?
 She’s a cool girl.
 >Being Cool Girl means I am a hot, brilliant, funny woman who adores football, poker and dirty jokes, who plays videogames and chugs beer--loves threesomes and anal sex and jams chilidogs into my mouth like I’m hosting the world's biggest culinary gang-bang--while remaining a size 2, because cool girls are above all hot.
 >Hot and understanding.
 Cool girls never get angry at their men, they only smile in a chagrined, loving manner.
 Go ahead!
 Shit on me, I don't mind, I'm the cool girl.